corpus-io/tokenize.it-smart-contracts/docs/bestpractices.md

 - **Generic errors** (e.g. `ZeroAddress`, `ZeroAmount`) are declared as top-level file-level errors in `contracts/common/Errors.sol` and imported where needed.
 - **Contract-specific errors** are declared inside the contract that uses them.
 - Do not declare errors in interfaces.
+- Only add arguments to a custom error when they give the caller information they could not already derive from the call context (e.g. the function arguments or their own address).
+Redundant arguments add gas cost and noise.
 - In tests, match custom errors by selector; for errors with parameters also encode the argument values:
   ```solidity
   // parameter-less error